Botanical Ingredient

 Origanum vulgare

-Oregano is one of the most medicinally potent herbs in the Lamiaceae family, with an essential oil profile dominated by carvacrol and thymol — two phenolic compounds among the most studied for antimicrobial, antifungal, and anti-inflammatory properties.
-Native to the Mediterranean but naturalized in warm climates worldwide, oregano has been used in traditional medicine for thousands of years as a respiratory herb, wound treatment, and general antimicrobial.
-Its medicinal strength far exceeds its culinary familiarity.
+Oregano is one of the most botanically rich herbs in the Lamiaceae family, with an essential oil profile dominated by carvacrol and thymol — two of the most studied phenolic compounds in the plant world.
+Native to the Mediterranean but naturalized in warm climates worldwide, oregano has been valued in traditional herbalism for thousands of years.
+Its botanical depth far exceeds its culinary familiarity.

 Oregano plant with small oval aromatic leaves and woody stems